nevermoe/unity_metadata_loader/README.md

 ## Declaration

-You are not able to compile this project because the libil2cpp's source code is removed from this repository intentionally.
-If you would like to make modification to this project, please search for libil2cpp's source code on your own.
-However, any pull request is welcome.
+Now you can compile this project because I added the libil2cpp headers.

+For the newest unity version (2017.1.4p1), use branch "v24" -- which indicates the metadata's version.

+For metadata version v23, use this fork: [https://github.com/kenjiaiko/unity_metadata_loader](https://github.com/kenjiaiko/unity_metadata_loader)